Sewer Scope Inspection in the Triangle, NC

 A

-(Placeholder) Video or images may be recorded during the inspection and used to document findings in the report.
+Video or images will be recorded during the inspection to document the findings.

 Q